1971 Nobel Prize in Literature: Nominations

-In 1971, the Swedish Academy received 137 nominations for 91 individuals.
+In 1971, the Swedish Academy received 137 nominations for 91 writers.
 Neruda received 25 nominations since 1956 and received two nominations which eventually led to him being awarded the 1971 prize.
 Among the shortlist were Neruda, W. H. Auden, Patrick White (awarded in 1973), André Malraux and Eugenio Montale (awarded in 1975).

-The most number of nominations were for Borges and Montale, both receiving 6 nominations.
+The most number of nominations were for Jorge Luis Borges and Montale, both receiving 6 nominations.
 André Malraux was the nominee who had been nominated for most years (22 years) up to 1971.
 25 of the nominees were nominated first-time, among them Elie Wiesel (awarded the 1986 Nobel Peace Prize), José García Villa, James Baldwin, Arno Schmidt, Georges Schéhadé, William Golding (awarded in 1983) and Richard E. Kim.
 The oldest nominee was Jacques Maritain (aged 89) while the youngest was Richard E. Kim (aged 39).
-Peruvian novelist José María Arguedas was nominated posthumously by the Professor of Scandinavian languages, Elie Poulenard (1901–1985) from University of Strasbourg.
+Peruvian novelist José María Arguedas was nominated posthumously by the professor of Scandinavian languages, Elie Poulenard (1901–1985) from University of Strasbourg.
 Estonian poet Marie Under was the only female nominee.

-The authors André Billy, C. D. Broad, Walter Van Tilburg Clark, Daniel de la Vega, Nels F. S. Ferré, Peter Fleming, Claude Gauvreau, Gaito Gazdanov, A. P. Herbert, Philippe Hériat, Raicho Hiratsuka, Ogden Nash, Allan Nevins, Reinhold Niebuhr, Naoya Shiga, Kenneth Slessor, Juhan Smuul, Aleksandr Tvardovsky, Frank Underhill, Charles Vildrac, Waldo Williams, and Philip Wylie died in 1971 without having been nominated for the prize.
+The authors André Billy, C. D. Broad, Walter Van Tilburg Clark, Daniel de la Vega, Nels F. S. Ferré, Peter Fleming, Claude Gauvreau, Gaito Gazdanov, A. P. Herbert, Philippe Hériat, Raicho Hiratsuka, Anthony Ludovici, Ogden Nash, Allan Nevins, Reinhold Niebuhr, Naoya Shiga, Kenneth Slessor, Juhan Smuul, Aleksandr Tvardovsky, Frank Underhill, Charles Vildrac, Waldo Williams, and Philip Wylie died in 1971 without having been nominated for the prize.
 The Indian novelist Tarasankar Bandyopadhyay and Dutch writer Simon Vestdijk died months before the announcement.